 Due diligence is the crucial stage in the deal life-cycle where an acquirer builds the full picture of financial, tax, legal, operational and human resource realities within a target company.
 But so commonplace is the idea of basic due diligence that companies often get lulled into complacency.

 Consider the implication of the due diligence stage on a deal.
-Here a company discovers an answer to the critical question: is the deal ROI in the right proportion to the risks, requirements and expected management effort that is uncovered through the due diligence process?
+Here a company discovers an answer to the critical question: is the deal ROI in the right proportion to the risks, requirements and expected management effort that is uncovered through the M&A due diligence process?

 This investigative process is the basis of deal discovery.
 It is conducted to safeguard against catastrophic risks by revealing the state and opportunities within financials, technology and intellectual property, customers and sales, regulation environment, human resources, culture, corporate structure, compliance, marketing and competitive outlook.
 It facilitates informed decision making in a way few other deal life-cycle events do.